 Regional Specialties

-Julbord: A Swedish Christmas tradition, Julbord is essentially a festive feast where families gather to enjoy a buffet-style meal.
+- Julbord: A Swedish holiday tradition, Julbord is essentially a festive feast where families gather to enjoy a buffet-style meal.
 The spread typically includes a range of dishes such as pickled herring, liver pâté, cold cuts, gravlax, and Swedish meatballs.
 Vegetarian options are also made available with dishes like beetroot salad, braised red cabbage, and Janssons frestelse – a creamy potato gratin with onions and Swedish ‘anchovies’, which can be made without the anchovies for a vegetarian version.

-Lussekatter: Synonymous with the festival of Saint Lucia on December 13th, Lussekatter are saffron-infused buns shaped into various forms, most commonly an ‘S’ or ‘8’.
+- Lussekatter: Synonymous with the festival of Saint Lucia on December 13th, Lussekatter are saffron-infused buns shaped into various forms, most commonly an ‘S’ or ‘8’.
 Soft, slightly sweet, and bright yellow due to the saffron, these buns are a must during the Christmas season in Sweden.

-Pepparkakor: A Swedish take on gingerbread cookies, Pepparkakor are thin, crisp biscuits flavoured with spices like ginger, cinnamon, and cloves.
+- Pepparkakor: A Swedish take on gingerbread cookies, Pepparkakor are thin, crisp biscuits flavoured with spices like ginger, cinnamon, and cloves.
 These cookies are often cut into various shapes like hearts, stars, and even animals, then enjoyed with a glass of glögg or hung as decorations.

-Vörtbröd: A traditional Swedish Christmas bread, Vörtbröd is a sweet, dark loaf infused with ‘vört’, a type of malt extract, along with spices like cloves, ginger, and anise.
+- Vörtbröd: A traditional Swedish bread, Vörtbröd is a sweet, dark loaf infused with ‘vört’, a type of malt extract, along with spices like cloves, ginger, and anise.
 The bread often contains raisins and is typically enjoyed sliced, toasted, and buttered.

 At the Food Stalls